Onelinerhub/onelinerhub/python/camel_case_to_snake_case.md

 re.sub('([a-z0-9])([A-Z])', r'\1_\2', value).lower()
 ```

-- value - text to be processed, must be in string format.
+- value - text to be processed, must be in string format